 Step 3 – Try it in class

 The first few times that choreography is attempted in class there will be varying levels of success.
-This will be a reflection of your own teaching skills and how you are able to apply it in this format.
+This will be a reflection of your teaching skills and how you can apply them in this format.
 Remember that no one is brilliant the first time or even the second, but once you are comfortable with what YOU have put together, then it will become more natural.

 Ask participants for their feedback.
 This is invaluable as it will guide you on how to work on your delivery.
 Sometimes you can, in your earnest to plan well, have too many moves or unfamiliar exercises.
 Your class will be able to tell you if this is the case.
 Ask specific questions about sections you are not sure about.
 This will ensure that you get the type of feedback that will help you to improve.

 Step 4 – Review and assess

 Not everything will work.
 You may find that an idea or move does not flow well, or receive feedback from participants that suggests you need to change something.
 This can be looked upon as an opportunity to use your classes to improve your teaching skills as well as deliver a workout to your clients.
 No one is perfect, but strive to become the best that you can be.